Cafetier/TP1/README.md

 ## What is left to do
 ### PHP
 - Filmer la video pour montrer le site
+- check if item already in wishlist/cart
-- Add to cart/wishlist
+- Add to cart
-- Remove from cart/wishlist
+- Remove from cart
 - Combine images/colors/sizes into array
 - [Shop] Filter size do not return just 10.5, but 10 too
 - Add placeholder image for product who do not have one
 - Offset product (Product.class)
 - [Index] Suggestion de soulier
 - if db cannot connect, redirect to error page with message "There was an error contacting the db"
-- Show successfull alert when good thing (inscription successfull, changed information successfully)
+- Show successfull alert when inscription successfull
 - Ajouter pagination
 - Remove sub directory in url and not show index page ex : localhost/Login localhost/Product/[id]
 - Remove index.php and make htaccess redirect to the real index
 - Breadcrumbs
-- Promo pages
+- Promo pages (in db)

 ### Design
 - [nav] Register and Connection should be right aligned